4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/14-Your-first-switch/README.md

 # `14` Your First Switch Statement

-Imagine your software is running the inventory of a shoe store.
-The client needs to know what colors a particular shoe is available in.

 We can use another form of conditional called a **switch statement**.
-A swtich statement evaluates an expression and matches it to a `case` clause, executing the statements therein.
+A switch statement evaluates an expression and matches it to a `case` clause, executing the statements therein.
 Here is a basic example:

 ```js
 const expr = 'One';